 Speaking about the opportunity, Mr O'Neill stated: "This was a fantastic opportunity for our catering staff who have never experienced an environment such as The Balmoral... there is an obvious difference between the school kitchens and those at The Balmoral, but we felt that our catering staff would learn a great deal from this experience".

-Speaking about her experience, Yvonne, the Assistant Cook at Riverside Primary School in Livingston said "I really enjoyed my day of training.
-It was great to see how things were done in The Balmoral kitchens and I learned new techniques and helped out with preparing some of the food... this is an experience I'll never forget".
+Speaking about her experience, Yvonne, the Assistant Cook at Riverside Primary School in Livingston, said, "I really enjoyed my day of training.
+It was great to see how things were done in The Balmoral kitchens, and I learned new techniques and helped out with preparing some of the food... this is an experience I'll never forget".

-He continued, "Our school catering staff deliver over 13,500 school meals each day and we are very proud of our work but this opportunity was a unique learning experience for us... most chefs would love to have this opportunity, so to have our school catering staff join the chefs at The Balmoral for the day is an exciting partnership".
+He continued, "Our school catering staff deliver over 13,500 school meals each day, and we are very proud of our work, but this opportunity was a unique learning experience for us... most chefs would love to have this opportunity, so to have our school catering staff join the chefs at The Balmoral for the day is an exciting partnership".

 Chef Bland was very supportive of the idea and said: "At The Balmoral, we're passionate about championing Scottish food and drink and serving it in new and innovative ways, so we were delighted with the chance to open our kitchen and share our knowledge with Yvonne, Debbie and Pamela... we're also passionate about fostering local talent so our chefs were keen to spend time sharing best practice and techniques with them on a one-to-one basis in the hope that they can take some new ideas back to their own kitchens".

-In a final comment, Mr O'Neill said "we will be looking to build the partnership where all interested parties will have the chance to attend in future and we are also in discussion with Chef Bland over the possibility of some of his team travelling in the opposite direction to work in one of our school kitchens.
+In a final comment, Mr O'Neill said, "we will be looking to build a partnership where all interested parties will have the chance to attend in future.
+We are also discussing with Chef Bland the possibility of his team travelling in the opposite direction to work in one of our school kitchens.